zhoux10/lists/README.md

 - Optimize for good object-oriented design and an organized codebase
 - Readibilility is very important, comments are useful to explain tricky bits of logic, but use them sparingly
 - Don't worry about styling or visual asthetics

+#### Getting Started

+You will need to have a working Rails enviornment with sqlite.
+Once you have cloned the repo, run `rake db:setup`.
+If you run into any issues getting started, email us and we can help.